Sm0rezDev/project-orange/README.md

 Description:
-A simple warehouse Inventory management and reporting application.
+A simple warehouse Inventory management and monitoring application.

 Goal:
 - get a simple web application running with framework Django.